evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 The BYD Tang EV600 comes equipped with one sound system option:

-- **Premium sound system:** Features 12 speakers and delivers a maximum output of  watts.
+- **Dirac sound system:** Features 12 speakers and delivers a maximum output of  watts.

 The model has 4 USB-A connections as standard.